mtov/engsoftmoderna/en/chapter1.md

 It is large systems that are encountering great difficulties.
 We should not expect the production of such systems to be easy.

-Now, more than half a century after the NATO Conference, techniques and methods for software construction have improved remarkably.
+More than half a century after the NATO Conference, techniques and methods for software construction have improved remarkably.
 It's now widely recognized that software, in most instances, should not be built in strictly sequential phases as happens with traditional engineering products.
-Many patterns can assist software engineers in their work, avoiding the need to "reinvent the wheel" for every new design problem.
+Many patterns can assist software engineers in their work, avoiding the need to reinvent the wheel for every new design problem.
-Libraries and frameworks for various purposes are available, allowing software developers to reuse code without delving into the details of tasks such as implementing graphical interfaces, manipulating data structures, accessing databases, and encrypting messages.
+Libraries and frameworks for various purposes are available, allowing developers to reuse code without delving into the details of tasks such as implementing graphical interfaces, manipulating data structures, accessing databases, and encrypting messages.
 A multitude of testing techniques can—and should—be deployed to ensure that the produced code functions as expected when used by actual customers.
-Like other engineering products, software systems also deteriorate over time and therefore require maintenance, not only for bug fixing but also to ensure their long-term maintainability and comprehension.
+Like other engineering products, software also deteriorates over time and therefore require maintenance, not only for bug fixing but also to ensure their long-term maintainability and comprehension.

 ### No Silver Bullet {.unnumbered}